walmartlabs/concord-website/docs/plugins/slack.md

     text: "Hi there!"
 ```

-**Note:** `@handle` works only for users that didn't change "Display Name" in
+Not that `@handle` works only for users that did not change their _Display Name_
-their Slack profiles.
+in their Slack profiles.

 Optionally, the message sender name appearing as the user submitting the post,
 can be changed with `username`.
 In addition, the optional `iconEmoji` can
 configure the icon to use for the post.

-New optional field `ts` can be used for creating replies.
-Avoid using a reply's `ts` value; use it's parent instead.

 The task returns a `result` object with three fields:

 - `ok` - `true` if the operation succeeded;
 - `error` - error message if the operation failed.
-- `ts` -  Timestamp ID where the message was posted, can be used, in the following slack task of posting message, to make the message a reply.
+- `ts` -  Timestamp ID of the message that was posted, can be used, in the
+  following slack task of posting message, to make the message a reply.

+The optional field from the result object `ts` can be used to create
+a thread and reply.
+Avoid using a reply's `ts` value; use it's parent instead.

 ## Slack Channel Task